Ada-Developers-Academy/core-pses/06/merging-sorted-lists.md

 2. Both of the input lists are sorted, and the return value should be in sorted order as well.
     - If I know the inputs are sorted, I can look at the values from the front to back and know they are increasing.
 If I iterate in the same direction, I can build my return value in sorted order by comparing the elements of the inputs and choosing the smaller value.

-3. Are floats or fractional numbers allowed?
+3. Are duplicate numbers allowed, and should duplicates be preserved?
-    - The problem description says the inputs will be whole numbers, so I can assume that I will not see floats in the input.
-However, if floats were allowed, it should be trivial to use the same comparison process to create the sorted output.
+    - The examples shown do not have any duplicated numbers between the two input lists but nothing in the problem statement says that the numbers will be unique between the inputs, or that we should filter anything out for the return value.
+I will assume that all duplicate values should be kept in the output.

 4. How should the function handle the scenario where one or both of the input lists is empty?
     - An empty list would have no elements to add to the output.